Meteor-Community-Packages/meteor-partitioner/README.md

 - `update` and `remove` operations will only affect documents for the current group.
 - Attempting any operations on a partitioned collection for which a user has not been assigned to a group will result in an error.

 This is accomplished using selector rewriting based on the current `userId` both on the client and in server methods, and Meteor's environment variables.
-For more operations see the source.
+For more details see the source.

 ## Server API